 - a weakened immune system

-An added benefit of knowing cold sore triggers is the ability to be even more proactive in taking medications.
-Consequently, if a person knows they were exposed to a cold sore trigger, they can be especially watchful for early signs and get started on medications right away, if needed.
+An added benefit of identifying cold sore triggers is being even more proactive in taking medications.
+If a person knows they were exposed to a cold sore trigger, they can be watchful for early signs and start medications immediately.

-HSV type 1, which most often causes cold sores, can be spread through casual kissing, sharing utensils or drinks, and by touching the face.
+Herpes simplex virus type 1 (HSV-1), which most often causes cold sores, can spread through the following:

-Many children and babies are exposed to HSV type 1 through adults who unknowingly give them the virus by kissing them or touching their face.
+Many children and babies are exposed to HSV-1 through adults who unknowingly pass on the virus by kissing the child or touching their face.

-The American Academy of Pediatrics (AAP) say that more than half of Americans have the virus in their body by the time they are adults, most of them having been exposed to it before age 5 years.
+The American Academy of Pediatrics (AAP) states that more than half of Americans have the HSV-1 virus in their body by the time they reach adulthood, most of them having been exposed to the virus before 5 years of age.

-Once a person gets HSV, they will have it for life as the virus stays in the body and has no cure.
+Once a person gets HSV, they will have it for life.
+This is because the virus remains in the body and has no cure.